Samuel Murray (racquetball): Career record

 Note: W = winner, F = finalist, SF = semi-finalist, QF = quarterfinalist, 16 = Round of 16.
 The years refer to the year the event occurred or the season in which they occurred.
 For example, Murray won both Selection Event #1 and #2 in the 2019–20 season, although those events happened in different calendar years.
 "CV" indicates the event was not held during the COVID-19 pandemic.

 Personal

 Murray lives in Montreal, Quebec.
 His older brother Tommy also plays racquetball, and was a Canadian Junior Champion.
-The brothers have won three Canadian National Doubles titles together.
+The brothers have won four Canadian National Doubles titles together.